EventHorizon31212/2025-offseason-code/README.md

 This is all the code I've made so far for testing our robot, if you want to learn the programming you can look through this.

 ## Download Instructions
-Download the .zip file and unzip it.
+Download the .zip file and unzip it. <br>
-Go to Android Studio and open a new project, click on the unzipped folder to view all the code Go to the teamcode module to see all of our code/tuners/constants Teleop code will be under the teleop package in team code, autonomous code will be under the pedroPathing package
+Go to Android Studio and open a new project, click on the unzipped folder to view all the code <br>
+Go to the teamcode module to see all of our code/tuners/constants <br>
+Teleop code will be under the teleop package in team code, autonomous code will be under the pedroPathing package <br>

 ## Making your own teleop code
 Add a new class under the teleop package in org.firstinspires.ftc.teamcode.teleop